renebrandenburg/Home-Automation/README.md

 ## Usage

-All responses will have the form # Home-Automation
+All responses will have the form

+'''json
+{
+	"data": "Mixed type holding the content of the response" "messsage": "Description of what happend"
+}
+'''

+Subsequent  response